t0lun4y/google-homepage/README.md

 Project: Creating a google-homepage
-A mini project from TheOdinProject, to learn how to become a web developer
+A mini-project from TheOdinProject, to learn how to become a web developer

 short briefing: -rebuild an existing web page,
                  using HTML and CSS, also available developer tools